sixels/GoodBoy/README.md

 - Needs a little more improvements to pass dmg_acid test, but is still doing well
 - Joypad implemented
 - Support to MBC0, MBC1, MBC3 (without timer) and MBC5 (without rumble) cartridge
+- Runs on browser (Experimental not ready yet)

-There are also some non-core features that i implemented just for fun:
+There are also some non-core features implemented just for fun:

 - FPS counter overlay
 - Support for multiple color schemes